larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 a fairly decent picture of Jack Holloway.
 The other two people in this family.
 Exactly who you are.
 Who is Jim Taylor?
-Jack and that's Bill Gospel.
+Jack and that's Bill Gosper.
 They're going to the next cut.
 (76:30)
 Jack Holliway was a gifted programmer, and.